 The new system will make it easier for brand owners to protect their brands.
-Instead of complaining how much more difficult it would be for you to protect your brand WITHOUT using the system that's specifically designed to help you do just that, USE the system and protect one of your most valuable assets.
+Instead of complaining about how much more difficult it would be for you to protect your brand WITHOUT using the system that's specifically designed to help you do just that, USE the system and protect one of your most valuable assets.

 3. It will become easier to register trademarks that relate to the shape of the product.
 These used to be called a "distinguishing guise" in Canada and had all sorts of special rules around them.
 These rules are gone, the name is gone.
 They will be treated the same way as regular trademarks.
-If the shape of your product can function AS a trademark, in other words, if the shape of your products allows your customers and potential customers to tell your products apart from identical or similar products of everyone else, then it can be registered as a trademark—with a lot less formalities than before.
+If the shape of your product can function AS a trademark, in other words, if the shape of your products allows your customers and potential customers to tell your products apart from identical or similar products of everyone else, then it can be registered as a trademark with a lot fewer formalities than before.

 4. Like the rest of the world, Canada will adopt the Nice Classification of Goods and Services, which divides all goods and services into 45 categories called "classes"—34 classes of products and 11 classes of services.
 All applications will need to classify the goods and services for which the trademark is filed into these classes.
 It was impossible to integrate Canadian trademark laws with the international filing system without switching to the class-based system of trademarks.

 One thing that will be different is that the government filing fees will be based on the number of classes in which you are seeking registration, and these fees are going up.
 Significantly compared to what they are today.

-Today, when you file a trademark in Canada, no matter how may products and services it covers, you are paying a single government fee of 250 Canadian dollars.
+Today, when you file a trademark in Canada, no matter how many products and services it covers, you are paying a single government fee of 250 Canadian dollars.
 Plus you're also paying $200 to get the trademark registration certificate after your trademark application is allowed.

 Things are about to change.

 First of all, because there's no use requirement anymore, the allowance stage of the process is effectively gone.
 So if no one opposes your trademark or if you win the opposition proceedings, instead of your trademark being allowed, it will proceed straight to registration.
-This means that there will not be the post-allowance government fee of CAD $200 anymore.
+This means that there will not be a post-allowance government fee of CAD $200 anymore.